LesFacilitateurs/awesome-telco-cloud/README.md

-# awesome-telco-cloud
+# Awesome Telco Cloud

-A curated list of TelcoCloud ecosystem projects
+A curated list of TelcoCloud ecosystem projects.